irregular-rhomboid/irregular-rhomboid.github.io/_posts/2022-12-27-math-is-a-language.md

 When the language of mathematics is used to describe a situation from the empirical world, for example "one apple plus one apple equals two apples", we are making the assertion that a purely mathematical statement ("1+1=2") adequately describes this empirical situation.
 In this case, we are asserting that the language of arithmetic is appropriate for counting apples.

 Sometimes, new mathematical language is created for the specific purpose of describing certain aspects of the empirical world.
-When Newton had his epiphany next to an apple tree[^newton], he was trying to find a mathematical theory to describe the movements of bodies, from an apple falling from a tree to planets revolving around the stars.
+When Newton had his epiphany next to an apple tree[^newton], he was trying to find a mathematical theory to describe the movements of bodies, from an apple falling from a tree to planets revolving around the sun.

 [^newton]: It is unclear if Newton's apple incident really happened, but regardless Newton's mechanics marked a profound revolution in that they suddenly allowed to *describe* many situations that couldn't be before.